manohargaddam/GVSU-CIS641-SOPHOS/docs/software_requirements_specification_final.md

 - FR11 | Users shall be able to register for an account
 - FR12 | System shall display login failures
 - FR13 | System shall secure passwords once account is created
-- FR14 | Requirement 4
+- FR14 | Users shall be able to login when account is created.
-- FR15 | Requirement 5
+- FR15 | Users shall be able logout after logging into system.

 ### Cards